yukil-30/ai4all-BiasLens/README.md

 # (UPDATE IN README.md) Project Title

 (UPDATE IN README.md)
-Briefly describe the purpose/result(s) of your project, the skills you applied, and the Ignite AI program.
+Briefly describe the purpose/result(s) of your project, the skills you applied, and the AI4ALL Ignite program.

 *EXAMPLE:*
 *Uncovered and meticulously analyzed three distinct biases present in ChatGPT, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*